tamarelyashiv/Bugaboo-Shop/README.md

-# Bugabbo Shop – Full Stack Web Application
+# Bugaboo Shop – Full Stack Web Application

 ## 🛒 Overview
-This is a full-stack web application for managing a Bugabbo products shop, built with:
+This is a full-stack web application for managing a Bugaboo products shop, built with:

 - 🌐 **Backend:** ASP.NET Core Web API using Layered Architecture and Dependency Injection (DI)
 - 🖥️ **Frontend:** Angular client application